-The first week of the Winter School takes place at the Faculty of Law and at the School of Political Science and Sociology of Leopold-Franzens-Universität Innsbruck, Austria the second week at the Institute for Comparative Federalism of Eurac Research, Italy.
+The first week of the Winter School takes place at the Faculty of Law and at the Faculty of Social and Political Sciences of the Leopold-Franzens-Universität Innsbruck, Austria; the second week at the Institute for Comparative Federalism of Eurac Research, Italy.

-The two weeks of the Winter School are divided into lectures and discussion sessions, interactive workshops, study visits in Innsbruck and Bolzano/Bozen and a public lecture.
+The two weeks of the Winter School are divided into lectures and discussion sessions, interactive workshops and study visits in Innsbruck and Bolzano/Bozen.
 Please note that it is not possible to attend only one week of the programme.

 CONTENT AND OBJECTIVE

-The 2018 edition of the Winter School will focus on “Federalism in the Making”.
+The 2019 edition of the Winter School will focus on the topic “Federalism and the Rule of Law“.

 Beside numerous opportunities for discussion with leading experts on multilevel governance throughout the lectures, the interactive sessions will also offer participants the chance to share knowledge among themselves.
-Both lectures and workshops will address the issue of implementing federal systems through case studies and their comparison.
+Both lectures and workshops will address the issue of implementing the rule of law in federal systems through case studies and their comparison.

 The Winter School will examine a series of issues:

-- What impact does federalism have on fiscal relations, social welfare and policy fields such as land use and the environment?
+- What impact does federalism have on fiscal relations, divided societies and policy fields such as environment?